 Evidence and Faith

 As I wrote earlier in this blog, no one can prove or disprove whether the Bible is the Word of God.
-Evidence can silence the critics and give people reason to believe.
-But the final step for believing in the Bible remains the step of faith.
+And this evidence does not prove divine authority for the Bible.
+But this evidence can silence the critics and give people reason to believe.
+But the final step for believing in the Bible remains your step of faith.